 The video, according to a flyer provided to TCT by the publisher, has a list price of $99.95 and the books are $44.95 (Leader) and $39.95 (Study).
 One could buy the video alone, and benefit from its instruction at home, but the program is clearly meant to be a group experience, presumably in hour-long, weekly church gatherings in which the 20 minutes of video are accompanied by 40 minutes of discussion, with or without donuts and coffee.
 In fact, the Leader Guide provides a plan that divvies up the session time, and it will probably be the plan most parishes will follow.

 There’s also a Leader Pack that includes a streaming video license and some invitation cards) and promises that parishes may review the program “risk-free.”
-The pricing (and more) is explained at the website of Catholic Scripture Study International, a group new to me, although they’re not.
+The pricing (and more) is explained at the website of Catholic Scripture Study International, a group new to me, although they’re not new at all.

 As a publicist for St. Benedict Press told TCT: “Catholic Scripture Study International has been around since 2003 and has published more than 30 Bible and faith-related programs from well-known authors and Biblical scholars such as Scott Hahn, Mike Aquilina and Steve Ray.”
 There are also CSS studies, in an old format, on the Gospel of John and the Gospel of Matthew.